mikoarce/learning-swift-weather-app/README.md

 }
 ```

-With this approach, your models are a lot more organized.
-But there's a lot more to protocols than just organizing objects which bring us to...
+With this approach your models are in a way more organized where everything isn't dumped into one giant model.
+But there's more to protocols than just organization.
+This brings us to...

 Delegates (through segue)
 -----